Skip to main content

 School of International Studies graduate student Billy Jivetti was one of 200 college students asked to join ambassadors, diplomats, human rights experts and other senior officials this week at an international symposium on United Nations policy.

-Jivetti is attending the symposium, “Global Third Way: Intellectual Property Rights at the Forefront of the U.N.
-Millennium Development Goal 8, Developing Partnerships for Development,” at the University of California-Los Angeles.
-The conference, which began Wednesday and concludes today, is a forum focusing on intellectual property rights as a part of U.N.
-MDG 8, the U.N.’s plans for global development this century.
+Jivetti is attending the “Global Third Way: Intellectual Property Rights at the Forefront of the U.N.
+Millennium Development Goal 8, Developing Partnerships for Development” symposium at the University of California-Los Angeles.
+The conference, which began Wednesday and concludes Thursday, is a forum focusing on intellectual property rights as part of the U.N.
+Millennium Development Goal 8, the U.N.’s plans for global development this century.

-The event is a presentation of ATHGO (Alliance Toward Harnessing Global Opportunities) International, a U.N. sanctioned organization that prepares young people to become diplomats and international policy-makers by involving them directly in the work of global decision making.
-Jivetti and other college students chosen to attend had the opportunity to interact with leaders and professionals in a series of workshops, panel discussion and other activities all culminating with the participant’s development of a summary resolution that will be forwarded directly to the U.N.
+The event is a presentation of ATHGO (Alliance Toward Harnessing Global Opportunities) International.
+This U.N.-sanctioned organization prepares young people to become diplomats and international policy-makers by involving them directly in global decision-making.
+Jivetti and other college students chosen to attend had the opportunity to interact with leaders and professionals in a series of workshops, panel discussions, and other activities, all culminating in the participants' development of a summary resolution that will be forwarded directly to the U.N.
 Permanent Missions.

 MENUCLOSE